 All that Christ received from God we too may have.
 Then ask and receive.
 With the persevering faith of Jacob, with the unyielding persistence of Elijah, claim for yourself all that God has promised.

 — Christ’s Object Lessons, p.147-149

 Dear Father in heaven, I long to help others but lack the skills to impart Your light.
-I open Your word and claim the promise of Your Holy Spirit for Jesus said to ask and it shall be given to me.
-I ask for Your grace and wisdom to minister as Christ did.
-Enlighten me with knowledge from above that Your love may shine in my heart snd I may have sympathy for the erring.
+Be with me as I open Your word.
+I claim the promise of Your Holy Spirit and ask for Your grace and wisdom that I may minister as Christ did.
+Enlighten me with knowledge from above that Your love may shine into my heart.
+Give me Your sympathy for the erring.
 Thank You, O Lord, that I may receive all that You have promised!